-- •disagreement with the design or conduct of our clinical studies; - •failure to demonstrate positive benefit/risk profile of the product candidate for its proposed indication; - •failure to demonstrate the stability, safety, purity and potency of the product candidate; - •failure of clinical sites to conduct the study in accordance with applicable regulatory requirements; - •failure of clinical studies to meet the level of statistical significance required for approval; - •disagreement with our interpretation of data from preclinical studies or clinical studies; - •the insufficiency of data collected from clinical studies of our product candidates to support the submission and filing of a BLA or other submission or to obtain regulatory approval; - •inability to reach agreement with the FDA or comparable foreign regulatory authorities on the methodologies for, and assessment of, comparability of different versions of product candidates used in non-pivotal studies, pivotal studies and for intended commercial use; - •failure to obtain approval of our manufacturing processes or facilities of third-party manufacturers with whom we contract for clinical and commercial supplies or our own manufacturing facility; or - •changes or inconsistencies in the requested or required methodologies, statistical analyses, specification criteria or regulatory submission requirements for a product candidate, including changes to, or inconsistencies with, applicable industry practice or precedent; or - •changes in the: (i) approval policies or regulations that render our preclinical and clinical data insufficient for approval; or (ii) positions, guidance or feedback communicated by the FDA or comparable foreign regulatory authorities.
+- •disagreement with the design or conduct of our clinical studies; - •failure to demonstrate positive benefit/risk profile of the product candidate for its proposed indication; - •failure to demonstrate the stability, safety, purity and potency of the product candidate; - •failure of clinical sites to conduct the study in accordance with applicable regulatory requirements; - •failure of clinical studies to meet the level of statistical significance required for approval; - •disagreement with our interpretation of data from preclinical studies or clinical studies; - •the insufficiency of data collected from clinical studies of our product candidates to support the submission and filing of a BLA or other submission or to obtain regulatory approval; - •inability to reach agreement with the FDA or comparable foreign regulatory authorities on the methodologies for, and assessment of, comparability of different versions of product candidates used in non-pivotal studies, pivotal studies and for intended commercial use; - •failure to obtain approval of our manufacturing processes or facilities of third party manufacturers with whom we contract for clinical and commercial supplies or our own manufacturing facility; or - •changes or inconsistencies in the requested or required methodologies, statistical analyses, specification criteria or regulatory submission requirements for a product candidate, including changes to, or inconsistencies with, applicable industry practice or precedent; or

+•changes in the approval policies or regulations that render our preclinical and clinical data insufficient for approval or in positions, guidance or feedback communicated by the FDA or comparable foreign regulatory authorities that have a negative impact on the potential approval of a product candidate.

-The FDA or a comparable foreign regulatory authority may require more information, including additional CMC information, preclinical or clinical data to support approval, which may delay or prevent approval and our commercialization plans, or we may decide to abandon the development program.
-For example, at a Type B meeting in February 2022, we were not able to align with the FDA on comparability between tab-cel product used in the pivotal ALLELE study and the intended commercial product.
+The FDA or a comparable foreign regulatory authority may require information beyond what we plan to provide in or expect to be required for a marketing application, including additional CMC information, preclinical or clinical data to support approval.
+These requirements may delay or prevent approval and our commercialization plans, or we may decide to abandon the development program.
+For example, at a Type B meeting in February 2022, we were not able to align with the FDA on comparability between tab-cel product versions used in the pivotal ALLELE study and the intended commercial product.
 The FDA initially recommended we conduct a new clinical trial with the commercial product to address the lack of alignment on comparability and to gain additional clinical experience with the intended commercial product.
-Following further discussions with the FDA, the FDA is now recommending a potential pathway to BLA submission without the need for a new clinical trial with the commercial process version of tab-cel.
+In February 2023, we held a meeting with the FDA on clinical aspects for a potential BLA submission for tab-cel.
+We expect to hold near-term meetings to further discuss CMC matters relating to a potential BLA submission for tab-cel, including aspects related to comparability that may support pooling clinical data from different process versions.
 While we continue to discuss such potential pathways with the FDA to enable filing of a BLA for tab-cel without the need for a new clinical trial, we may not ultimately reach agreement with the FDA on a pathway to BLA submission with the current clinical dataset.
 In this case, the conduct of an additional clinical trial or trials in the lead indication may be necessary to support a BLA for tab-cel, which would result in considerable delay to a BLA submission or could lead us not to pursue a BLA submission.
-Conducting a clinical trial may prove too difficult or too expensive, and the process of designing a clinical trial, enrolling enough patients, and completing treatment and data collection under the protocol could take a significant amount of time, effort, and resources.
-Even if we complete the clinical trial, the study may not meet its prespecified endpoints, and even if it does, the FDA may still disagree that the clinical trial is sufficient to support submission and approval of a BLA for tab-cel, or may consider that the data, while adequate for BLA submission, can support only a more limited indication than
+Conducting an additional clinical trial, if one was required, may prove too difficult or too expensive, and the process of designing a clinical trial, enrolling enough patients, and completing treatment and data collection under the protocol could take a significant amount of time, effort, and resources.
+Even if we complete the clinical trial, the study may not mee